 Who is the Volcano not for?

 The Volcano is expensive, so the price is a very real barrier.
-It’s also not something we’d recommend for people who don’t like bags, since that’s all it does.
-It’s a desktop vaporizer that’s tethered to an outlet, so if you’re looking for Storz & Bickel’s top tier vapor in a portable, check out the Mighty or Crafty.
+If you want more than the bag experience, it'll cost you an additional $322 to get the Hybrid and add the whip.
+It’s a desktop vaporizer that’s tethered to an outlet, so if you’re looking for Storz & Bickel’s top tier vapor in a portable, check out the Mighty or Crafty+.

 Even after all this time, the Volcano is still one of the best vaporizers on the market.
 It’s efficient, powerful, tastes great, and the bag system makes every hit effortless.
 You get the flexibility of both dry herbs or extracts, and the accessories only expand the functionality.
 Designed and manufactured in Germany with medical grade parts, the Volcano has all the certifications and long track record of long-lasting devices -- our review comes almost twenty years after its initial release.
 If you have the money to spare, it’s still one of the most reliable, durable, and safest vaporizer purchases you can make.